 Levine, M., Prosser, A., Evans, D., & Reicher, S. (2005).
 Identity and emergency intervention: How social group membership and inclusiveness of group boundaries shape helping behavior.
 Personality and Social Psychology Bulletin, 31(4), 443-453.

 People were more likely to help a fallen jogger when the jogger was a fellow fan of the same soccer team than when the jogger was a fan of a rival team (as indicated by their shirt).
-But when people were reminded of a shared identity (being a soccer fan) that they shared with the fallen rival, they were more likely to help that person than they were to help a non-fan.
+But when people were reminded of a shared identity with the fallen rival (being a soccer fan), they were more likely to help that person than they were to help a non-fan.